Roadway Express: Yellow Roadway

 By 2003, Roadway Express was the largest LTL carrier in the US when its and its parent company, Roadway Corp., was acquired by the second largest, Yellow Corp. for US$1.05 billion.
 A new holding company was formed, Yellow Roadway Corporation, as the parent of Roadway Corp. and its subsidiaries Roadway Express, regional LTL carrier New Penn, and Canadian carrier Reimer as well as Yellow Corp and its national LTL carrier Yellow Freight.

 Two years later, Yellow Roadway bought major but financially troubled US freight carrier, USF Corp., and its subsidiaries for US$1.5 billion.
 Following this acquisition, Yellow Roadway made some changes to its corporate structure by creating a new subsidiary, YRC Regional Transportation, to replace Roadway Group, the successor of Roadway Corp. and parent of Roadway Express and New Penn.
 With the move, Roadway Express became a direct subsidiary of the parent company.
-New Penn became part of the new regional subsidiary along with the former USF regional subsidiaries.
+New Penn and the former USF regional subsidiaries became part of the new regional subsidiary.
 Yellow Roadway renamed itself YRC Worldwide in 2006.

 Roadway Express ceased independent operations in March 2009 when it was merged with Yellow Transportation to create YRC Inc., a single national LTL carrier.
 Former Roadway Corp.
 Canadian subsidiary Reimer absorbed Yellow Canada's operations and became YRC Reimer.
 YRC Inc. changed its name to YRC Freight in 2012.
+In 2023, Yellow files for Chapter 11 bankruptcy and shut down all operations.
+Despite Roadway ceasing operations back in 2009, 14 years prior to the bankruptcy filing, Roadway Express was still listed as one of the affiliates in the filing.